 Waking Up with a Dream

 Chasong, a caseworker with Forward Service Corporation, began working with Maria through the FoodShare Employment and Training (FSET) program.
-The two of them focused on finding a form of self-employment that allowed her to use her creativity, wisdom, and education to create a passive income while she trained and educated herself in various financial and business courses.
+The two of them focused on finding a form of self-employment, which would allow her to use her creativity, wisdom, and education to create a passive income while she trained and educated herself in various financial and business courses.
+Initially unsure of where to head, they considered skimming through various online resources similar to ModernMillionaires (Chance Welton & Abdul Samed), for example.
+But, eventually, they cracked the code.

 It became clear that Maria was interested in community involvement, family relations, money management, life skills, and other areas that she felt would contribute to her future business.
 This allowed Chasong to identify partners that would help her on her journey.